stevepereira91/Project-and-Coding-Examples/SQL-Code-Examples/readme.md

+# SQL Coding Examples

 Contains examples of practice postgreSQL projects.
+SQL queries are completed in Jupyter notebook using Python